 Trebah Gardens an Autumn pilgrimage

-Trebah garden has always been one of our favourite gardens but sadly we haven’t had time to revisit it for nearly twenty years, so it was with great anticipation that we set off on to explore the gardens that we had first visited when looking for inspiration for the gardens at Ednovean (or realistically which plants would grow well in West Cornwall!)
+Trebah garden has always been one of our favourite gardens but sadly we haven’t had time to revisit it for nearly twenty years.
+So it was with great anticipation that we set off on to explore the gardens that we had first visited when looking for inspiration for the gardens at Ednovean (or realistically which plants would grow well in West Cornwall!

 The first pilgrimage for this visit had to be made to the top fish pond to the right of the “Beach Path” that dissects the garden.
-These day the paths are lushly framed by banks of Chamaerops Humilis – the European fan palm that lent a magical effect of visiting an Italian or French Villa to our journey.
+These day the paths are lushly framed by banks of Chamaerops Humilis – the European fan palm that lent the magical effect of visiting an Italian or French Villa to our journey.

-Trebah Gardens leading to secluded cove
+Trebah Gardens lead to secluded cove

 Trebah Garden is set in a sub tropical river valley running down to the Helford River culminating in the little sandy beach of Polgwidden Cove with views out to the open sea.
 We picnicked here, sitting on the sea wall and idly watched the sailing boats flirt with the breeze in the estuary and children skim stones from the little jetty on the beach below us.